Sometimes you just want an easy trip.

 And wash it all down with margaritas because everyone knows the tequila burns off all the calories. 😉 Of all the Playa del Carmen restaurants we tried, we really loved El Tapas & Company on Calle 10 Norte between 15th and 20th Avenues.

 7. Visit a Playa del Carmen adventure park.

 Hoping to zip line or swim in underground rivers?
 How about spelunking or rafting?
 Xplor is just outside of Playa and has a day packed with one thrill after another.
 Not to be confused with Xcaret, which if you’re an animal lover, should be avoided.
 See below about captive dolphins.

-Rio Secreto is only accessed with a guide.
-Explore dark caves as you wade through underground pools of water.
-Go for the adventure and be amazed by the intricately formed stalactites.
+Rio Secreto gives you the chance to explore dark caves while wading through underground pools of water.
+Go for the adventure and be amazed by the intricately formed stalactites!

 8. Shop, eat and be merry on 5th Avenue Playa del Carmen.